Battling Nelson

-Oscar Matthew "Battling" Nelson (June 5, 1882 – February 7, 1954), was a Danish-born American professional boxer who held the World Lightweight championship.
+Oscar Matthew "Battling" Nelson (June 5, 1882 – February 7, 1954), was a Danish-American professional boxer who held the World Lightweight championship.
 He was also nicknamed "the Durable Dane".

 Personal history

 Nelson was born Oscar Mathæus Nielsen in Copenhagen, Denmark, on June 5, 1882.
 He emigrated to the United States the following year and was raised in Hegewisch, a neighborhood on the Southeast side of Chicago.

 In 1913, he married Fay King, a cartoonist who did his portrait for Nelson's 1911 guide The Wonders of the Yellowstone National Park.
 In 1916, they had a very public divorce.

 Nelson died February 7, 1954, in Chicago, Illinois, from lung cancer.
 The Veteran Boxing Association paid for part of the cost of his funeral; his ex-wife paid the remainder, in addition to purchasing "beautiful arrangements" for the ceremony.